Evi-2003/SpotiCover/README.md

 # SpotiCover
 A script to get the cover image for the song, and displaying it on Windows.
 Locked to one corner of the screen.
+# Usage
+On the Spotify Developers Dashboard you will need to create a new 'app'.
+You will get a client id and a client secret.
+Edit the run.py file and change the variables client_id and client_secret.
+Also change the username, which is not the same as your email.
+You can find it at spotify.com > account > username.
+It is often a long string of random letters and numbers.

+Now just run the script, and it should work!
+(Well, after installing the requirements)
 # API
 I will be using Spotify's API
 # Language